-Georgia Tech will go-live on OneUSG Connect Spring 2020.
+Georgia Tech will go-live on OneUSG Connect on March 23, 2020.

 The OneUSG Vision